123jimin/wplace-joyeuse/POLICY.md

 These are our policies:

 - A "local" artwork means that it's something that's significant to the local people (like flags).
-- Margins are 15-pixel wide black areas left and right to the chart.
+- Margins are 15-pixel wide black areas making up the left and right sides of the chart.
 - "Aggressive" means overwriting a significant portion of others' artworks without warning.

 | Type of Artwork | Amount of Intersection | Policy |